 The MF was created by only selecting the disorder level.
 The categories, clinical groups and subtypes were discarded.
-As well, deprecated2 and historical3 entities were discarded.
+As well, deprecated, obsolete, and none rare entities were discarded.

 For the creation of the MF it is also useful to know Orphanet's "ICD-10 coding rules for rare diseases".
 This document helps to understand the structure of the Orphanet nomenclature and why it enables interoperability, how the Orphanet nomenclature is produced and the set of rules according to which Orphanet attributes ICD-10 codes to disease entities and thus ORPHAcodes.